 A. No, there is not a requirement to deliver open access.

-Q. Is there any difference in voucher value between business and residential connections as there is with BDUK Gigabit Broadband Voucher Scheme vouchers?
+Q. Is there any difference in voucher value between business and residential connections?

 A. No, there is no difference.
 It is up to £5,000 for both residential and business premises.